a weekly deep-dive into traditionally radical Talmud with SVARA

 We’ll study a section of the Talmud in the *original language* (with no translations!) with a focus on skill-building (learning how to learn), the radical nature of the Jewish tradition, and the cultivation of Talmud study as a spiritual practice.
 Each weekly session will combine chevruta learning (learning in pairs) and collective unpacking of the text in shiur.

-All you need in order to participate is the ability to sound out your alef-bet, and you’ll be reading from the daf (directly from the page of Talmud) in no time.
+All you need in order to participate is the ability to sound out your alef-bet, and you’ll be reading from the daf (directly from the page of Talmud) in no time!
+If you’re still working on your alef-bet, check out these resources to support your learning!
 If you’ve never learned with SVARA before and are new to traditionally radical Talmud study, this learning experience is for you!

 We will pair you up with a partner in advance of the first session!

 While all texts are studied in the original Hebrew/Aramaic from the Vilna Shas (traditional printing of the Talmud), no prior text experience is necessary.
-The requirements for the class are your ability to merely sound out (even without comprehension) the alef-bet, your text, dictionaries, attendance at all sessions, and your willingness to work hard.
+The requirements for the class are (1) your ability to merely sound out (even without comprehension) the alef-bet, (2) to have your text, dictionaries, attendance at all sessions, (3) and your willingness to work hard.
 If you’re willing to try, we’ll help you succeed!

 This is an eight-week class.
 While unforeseen circumstances do arise, it is important that you plan to be at all eight sessions.
 Each week builds on the work of the previous week, and students who miss a week will find it extremely difficult to catch up and participate fully.
 In addition, your chevruta depends on you for their learning as well!